NMMI/ROS-Gazebo-compliant-actuators-plugin/README.md

 If you use this toolbox in your work and you want to cite it, please use the following.
 ```
-@article{mengacciopen,
+@article{mengacci2021open,
   title={An Open-Source ROS-Gazebo Toolbox for Simulating Robots with Compliant Actuators},
-  author={Mengacci, Riccardo and Zambella, Grazia and Grioli, Giorgio and Caporale, Danilo and Catalano, Manuel and Bicchi, Antonio},
+  author={Mengacci, Riccardo and Zambella, Grazia and Grioli, Giorgio and Caporale, Danilo and Catalano, Manuel G and Bicchi, Antonio},
   journal={Frontiers in Robotics and AI},
   pages={246},
+  year={2021},
   publisher={Frontiers}
 }
 ```